-Here are the nutrition facts for cantaloupes, according to the U.S. Food and Drug Administration, which regulates food labeling through the National Labeling and Education Act:
+Here are the nutrition facts for one cup of cantaloupe, according to the U.S. Food and Drug Administration:

 *Percent Daily Values (%DV) are based on a 2,000 calorie diet.